Poland 2014 performance at the Eurovision Song Contest | Fun - Breaking Latest News

-During the final of the Eurovision Song Contest, during which Luke Black caused a stir and sang in chorus with the audience, viewers had the opportunity to see a bizarre scene.
+During the final of the Eurovision Song Contest, viewers had the opportunity to see a bizarre scene

 As Luke Black sings “Game over”, the crowd chants “Bi*ch”.
 Listen to the moment: